NuNetwork/documentation/_kb/nu-raspberry-minting.md

 - `$  nud -daemon` #will start your nu daemon , startup can take some minutes.

-It is possible that you get an error related to perl and your locale settings.
-If you get this  error, simply execute the following command that will write an export of your locale to the bash profile your locale language (in the example below being `en_US,` but could also be `en_GB`or something else).
+It is possible that you get an error related to perl and your `locale` settings.
+If you get this  error, simply execute the following command that will write an export of your locale to the bash profile your `locale` setting (in the example below being `en_US,` but could also be `en_GB`or something else).
 - `$ echo export LC_ALL=en_US.UTF-8 >> ~/.profile`

 To check how the download of the blockchain is proceeding you can run